What is Interactive Media?

 So, what is media studies and how does interactive media fit into this equation?

 Interactive media is a broad term that covers a variety of art forms and career paths.
-Despite some overlap with graphic design and computer science, interactive media is a unique field with plenty to offer for prospective students.
+Despite some overlap with graphic design and bachelor's degree in computer science, interactive media is a unique field with plenty to offer for prospective students.

 If you’re interested in learning more about this exciting career path, read on for everything you need to know about interactive media.